 Boat tours to nearby Biševo Island and the Blue Cave leave from here and self-drive boats are available for hire from the Blue Cave Tourist Agency.
 Diving Vis Croatia tours can be arranged here in Komiza.

+One of the top things to do in Vis Croatia is investigating the many beaches.
 Most of the accessible bays and beaches are on the southern coast of Vis.

 The cute pebble beach of Grandovac lies outside the entrance to Vis Harbour.
 The bay provides some out-of-harbour protection for boats.
 In season the beach boasts a casual open-air bar and an all-season foot path to Kut.
 To the left in the above photo, is a pleasant walk beneath the tall trees of the Lućica peninsula with opportunities to sit and contemplate the good life.

 The sharply indented bay of Mala Travna has large rocks sloping to the water on one side, rough karst-like rocks on the other and a small pebble beach inbetween.
 The water here is cool (fresh water springs), deep and with a stronger current than other bays.
-On the far left of frame is Senko’s restaurant Konobo Senko, offering an alternative slow dining experience.

 We first spied Srebrna (Silver in English) from our hire boat and earmarked it for a return visit.
 This beach was my favourite although I’m still puzzled about the final icon on this sign.
 What could it mean?